jessicarose00/100-days-of-code/log.md

 **Focus**: Learn the command that allows me to not have to 1) add my files one by one or 2) add all the files in a directory.
 You guessed it... .gitignore!

+**Progress**:
-**Progress**: Used git diff to see changes that have been made to a file but not committed, practiced with .gitignore and globbing
+- Used git diff to see changes that have been made to a file but not committed
+- Practiced with .gitignore and globbing

 **Thoughts**: Is it just me or do you wish the [origin](https://en.wikipedia.org/wiki/Glob_(programming)) of the glob command was a bit more fascinating than a shortened version of "global"?